webstorm-tech/workflows/dotnet/README.md

 For more information on `dotnet format`, check out the [`dotnet/format`][dotnet-format] repository.
 You can also read more about the `.editorconfig` file reading the Microsoft documentation [Code-style rule options][ms-code-style] for .NET.

+Part of the internals for `dotnet format`, it will attempt to restore dependencies during the exeuction.
+If you have private NuGet sources, this will result in an error while running this workflow.
+The `restore` flag and the `NUGET_REGISTRIES_JSON` secret are provided to help you determine the appropriate path.
+If you simply want to turn of restore by passing the `--no-restore` flag into `dotnet format`, set the `restore` input to `false`.
+If you want to add your private NuGet sources to the runner, pass a secret into the `NUGET_REGISTRIES_JSON` that conforms to the schema as described by the [Add NuGet Registries](add-nuget-registries) action.

 ### Usage
 ```yaml
 verifyCodeStyleJob: